seadb/replaceAll/README.md

 # Installation

 Clone the github directory into the folder with the files you want to replace.
+Create a files.txt

 #Requirements